 As explained at the hearing, Whittaker does not object to the approval of 84441 if a subordination condition is in place for use of McConnell's lower diversion to Whittaker's WR 74-157.
 The Hearing Officer approved 84441 with a subordination condition for Steven Johnson's water right, WR 74-1831, which is appropriate, but the Hearing Officer did not include a similar subordination condition to WR 74-157, nor to any of the other existing water rights which divert from Stroud Creek.
-1 There are both factual and legal errors contained in the Preliminary Order which are addressed below.
-The purpose of Whittaker's Petition for Reconsideration is to provide the Hearing Officer an opportunity to correct these errors.
+3 There are both factual and legal errors contained in the Preliminary Order which are addressed below that the Director should not adopt upon review.
+The Director should either approve 84441 with a subordination condition for Whittaker's WR 74-157 and other Stroud Creek rights, or remand the matter for further proceedings as set forth herein.

-I. ARGUMENT.
+II.
+ARGUMENT.

 A. The Hearing Officer incorrectly adopted an unlawful injury evaluation for water right transfers and failed to correctly apply Idaho law concerning stream channels.
+Upon review, the Director should not adopt these evaluation standards.